Luciferder/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-#Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable #matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shuai Yuan is a Master's student of artificial intelligence at the Smile Lab(UESTC).
+His research interests include natrual laguage processing, knowledge graph at scale, logic form reasoning and multimodality representation learning.

-#Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem #nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.